Prof. Dr. Dorothea Golze

 PhD student

-Ekin completed her master’s and bachelor’s degree in computational chemistry and molecular modeling at Bogazici University, Turkey.
+Ekin completed her master’s and bachelor’s degree in Chemistry at Bogazici University, Turkey.

 Moritz Leucke